ElvisNjogu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that replaces all characters A and c from input to Z and c
+Script that removes all letters c and C from input